-In 2020, metal prices have been impacted significantly by the downturn in economic conditions related to the global COVID-19 epidemic.
+In 2020, metal prices are being impacted significantly by the downturn in economic conditions related to the global COVID-19 epidemic.

 Copper prices were variable in 2015 and 2016, and the average annual price decreased.
 Prices were variable to improving in 2017 resulting in an increase in the average annual price increase.
 Prices were variable in early 2018, trended downward from June to August, then improved through to the end of the year and into 2019.
 Prices decreased in April/May and were slightly variable through September when they increased, and remained stable until late January 2020 when they dropped sharply, losing the gain made in late 2019.
-Prices dropped again in March 2020 but have rebounded slightly since mid-month.
-A recent closing price is US\$2.16/lb.
+Prices dropped again in March 2020 but have since rebounded.
+A recent closing price is US\$2.72/lb.